embeddedgo/embeddedgo.github.io/_posts/2024-01-01-go_http_server_on_teensy4.md

 #### First program

-Our first program will display a list of the names (SSIDs) of nearby wireless networks.
+The first program will display a list of the names (SSIDs) of nearby wireless networks.

 ```go
 package main